Trail crossroads sign in Anaga Rural Park

 What if I decide to do the trail without the permit?

-Better do not plan to do the hike without the permit as the administrative penalty is from 600.00 to 10,000.00 Euros.
-Visitors Centre staff told me that the upper limit would be applied for a serious violation, however, the 600 EUR fine is very real.
+Better do not plan to do the hike without the permit as the administrative penalty is up to 601.01 euros.
+Visitors Centre staff told me that the upper limit would be applied for a serious violation, however, being fined if caught is very real.
+It’s far more easy to get the free permit.

 Leave a Reply